shivannis/xandr-docs-public/xandr-docs/articles/invest/seller-segment-performance-report.md

 - by providing data on the usage per segment, so they can understand how often they used each segment and thus enable them to bill their data providers and/or advertisers appropriately
 - by providing data of performance per segment, so they can analyze which segments are performing well or not well and optimize appropriately
-- facilitating data clearing, so that instead of them being responsible for billing their data providers each month, Xandr can do it for them.
+- facilitating data clearing, so that instead of them being responsible for billing their data providers each month, Microsoft Advertising can do it for them.

 ## Time frame